-One of the most requested topics among the subscribers of my channel Sumerian School is authentication and authorization in the React Native application.
+One of the most requested topics among the subscribers of my channel JS Camp is authentication and authorization in the React Native application.
 Therefore, I decided to devote a separate post to this issue and before we start coding, it is necessary to understand the definition of Authentication / Authorization.

 You can study the course with Expo or through the Android emulator or through any other starter.